rivue/Gamified-Study-Tool/README.md

         - decorate the map eventually
         - figure out a way to break up room names into sections either by user request or something else
         - explore play button displaying mastery of topics in the course as well (course name could be just the topics for now)

-COMPLETED:
-    ✅ get frontend to work
-    ✅ get backend to work

-    ✅ get title from library to knowledge (practice) page and make sure you ask ChatGPT for best way to do it (data() vs mounted() vs actions vs computed)
-    ✅ create a course, but all it displays is the name on a card. when you click on the card (course), you are taken to the previous knowledge graph screen, and it just says the course name.
-Nothing too fancy just yet
-    ✅ make every room_name in a library associated with a stepping stone possibly ✅ going off of ^^^ basically finding something to fill list of stepping stones in db ✅ change room names text to a good color
-    ✅ add a small pop-up menu when you click on it that currently displays nothing but will display the course name possibly and the play button
-    ✅ link clicking on the "play" button link to the actual game ✅ USER HAS TO BE LOGGED IN TO GENERATE A LIBRARY
-        - add both in frontend and backend
-    ✅ change from giving questions from lots and lots of "rooms" to questions from one specific room
-        - almost done, but need to make library room names have underscores instead so it will redirect and it will ✅ figure out how to make it so that it generates {inputed} number of rooms ✅ hide header / footer from game when user is playing a game ✅ remove timer, likes, clouds, and diamonds from game screen ✅ add X button to exit out of game and navigate back to game / course map ✅ figured out why a room name of the name of the library kept generating and fixed it ✅ remove description and game image popup upon initial game page load ✅ page / route reorganization
-    ✅ gray out the explore button until someone adds at least one room name ✅ switch "room names" to "lectures" in create library page ✅ add ability to create rooms / "lectures" once you create a library, and mention that in the "add rooms" page (ex: "*lectures can be added within the library*")
-    ✅ fix the issue where anywhere on a card exits the lesson as opposed to just the red x ✅ maybe do something that caps length of vector embedding response, like chops off anything after 1k tokens / characters or something (limited response to 10 questions)

-    rag stuff:
-    1) give whole textbook to gpt to "split up" ✅
-    2) store embeddings in pinecone (every paragraph) ✅ 2.1) build a small ai rag chatbot to test out that everything I did so far works (it does) ✅
-    3) generate questions per every subchapter / lecture given syllabus (stored in database) ✅ 3.1) integrate rag stuff with backend ✅
-        3.3) enable modification of rooms based on user input of rooms ✅ 3.4) add rag retrieval to rooms ✅

-    MVP CLEANUP LIST:
-    ✅ redirects / url stuff + 404 page (ex:
-            "/knowledge/:id/:anythingHereShouldRedirect"
-            "/library/:id/:roomName/:anythingHereShouldRedirect"
-            etc...
-        )
-    ✅ fix low / moderate / high vulnerabilities for npm packages in frontend (down to 8 from 26 so yay)
-            - anything in dev dependencies are probably fine (vue-cli-... or vue/component...)
-    ✅ make sure "Knowledge Map", "Lessons", and other dashboard things either actually link somewhere or are handled properly ✅ loading bars / wheels possibly (at least look into) (for course creation and for other stuff as well) ✅ added loading component to every frontend route, no matter if valid or invalid, in case routes take too long to fetch, which covers cases where you have to fetch from api ✅ weird redirect for when user is logged in and try to navigate to a library which doesn't exist or no permissions (102 in main.js) ex: /lessons/234234 fix w/ a loading state or something, prob pretty easy ✅ create email

-    ✅ ideas for name:
-        - name something stone related for the actual lessons (bc you are SOLIDIFYING your knowledge (hahahahahah ok im done))
-        - rivue (ReInvent VirtUal Education --> go public w/ the acronym when I start the cardboard thing) ✅ implement "feedback" tab (note: requires email oath, and email domain and possibly twitter and stuff as well) ✅ change CORS(origins="*") to the actual frontend url in app.py ✅ add auto deploy for github ci/cd
-    ✅ add light / dark mode switcher to settings (it already exists) ✅ ascendence --> rivue (everywhere on the site and in the file system)
-            - pretty much done, and modify email_templates ✅ go through TODOs (again once emails are taken care of) ✅ figure out prod building and gcp and possibly nginx / rabbit / zeromq or whatever
-    ✅ error handling, and lots of it (how to handle failed document generation, other errors, etc...)
-    ✅ error handling for not finding any context when loading stone names in library?
-    ✅ put x / discord links in main page, probably along with something like "join us" or "hear our updates" or something ✅ continue with adding X / Discord link to main page (LibraryCreator.vue) ✅ make it so you have to be confirmed to access pages ✅ add ability to add multiple room names from Add New Stepping Stone part ✅ ADD SHAD-CN
-    ✅ eventually add footer back (note: requires light mode, discord link, everything in contact page, terms page, copyright(?), and possibly twitter link if we decide to do that)
-    ✅ improve ui with libraries / courses in library creation screen ✅ add password reset

 RESOURCES:
     - node components: https://vueflow.dev/